 He gives us His perfect worship to cover our imperfect offerings of songs, service and sacrifice.

-That’s what biblical worship looks like.
+That’s what worship looks like, according to the Bible.
 Don’t settle for a substitute.